 The last national survey of trachoma in Senegal showed that 10.8% of children aged less than 10 years had active trachoma, 2.6% of women aged over 14 years had trichiasis, and 1.4% of women aged more than 14 years had corneal opacity (Saal et al., 2003).

 The World Health Organization (WHO) recommends the SAFE strategy for trachoma control: Surgery for trichiasis, Antibiotics to treat active disease, Face washing and Environmental improvement.
 The WHO recommends that any trichiasis case should be operated, but that surgery should be prioritised in communities where the prevalence is >0.1%.
-Districts and communities with a follicular trachoma (TF) prevalence of ≥10% in 1-9 year-olds should receive annual mass antibiotic treat annually for 3 years, before re-assessing the prevalence to determine whether treatment can be discontinued (when TF prevalence in 1-9 year-olds falls <5%).
+Districts and communities with a follicular trachoma (TF) prevalence of ≥10% in 1-9 year-olds should receive mass antibiotic treat annually for 3 years, before re-assessing the prevalence to determine whether treatment can be discontinued (when TF prevalence in 1-9 year-olds falls <5%).
 Facial cleanliness and environmental improvement should be implemented in communities with a TF prevalence in 1-9 year-olds >5% (WHO, 2006).

 The Casamance region of Senegal, which is located south of The Gambia (Figure 1), was not included in the national trachoma survey, and the SAFE strategy interventions have not been specifically implemented there.
 It has been suggested that re-emergence of trachoma in The Gambia may be due to re-infection from Senegal (Burton et al., 2005, Harding-Esch et al., 2008).
 A prevalence survey in the Casamance region was needed so that the Senegalese National Eye Care Programme (NECP) could plan its trachoma control activities (number of trichiasis operations, requirements for mass antibiotic treatment, and whether hygiene and sanitation interventions are needed).
-Similarly, in order to determine whether interventions to improve the population’s visual acuity (VA), and potentially avoidable blindness, are required, an assessment of VA in the Casamance region was also deemed important.
+Similarly, in order to determine whether interventions to improve the population’s visual acuity (VA), and potentially avoidable causes of blindness, are required, an assessment of VA in the Casamance region was also deemed important.

 The aims of the study were to: i.) train selected community members, village health workers and community nurses from the Casamance region to diagnose trachoma and to measure VA; and ii.) to conduct a population-based trachoma prevalence survey.
 Fieldwork took place between January and May 2010.